Branch has traveled far from Clarity, he finds himself in the great library of Crescent Bay.

 It was a crushing despair that everything I wanted in life, I didn’t have.
 Everything I had ever done…Did…not…work.
 I had not become who I thought and saw myself as.
 Talk about a blow.
 Bam!
 It was my fault.

 That was the moment, the pivot point.
 Stark and utter clarity, into the actual life representation I was.
 Well, I wasn’t particularly pleased.
 You see, I never realized that I grew the person I was.
 The characteristics, the poise, the adventure, the… all of it.
 I had given that away, piece by piece throughout a life.
 It’s the king, the boss, my teacher, the weather, my feet, I’m tired, angry.
-Everywhere but at my own feet did I place the production of my life.
+Everywhere but in my hands did I place the production of my life.

 It was like I woke up.

 I opened my eyes, and could actually see for the first time clearly.

 My life was never the same.
 That was when I began, the first step, after thirty years I took the first real steps in my life.

 I had found the secret, that I grew myself.
 Once I did that, I never turned back.
 Life grew before me, and what was behind, that was the very ground I walked from.’